irebernardidev/Pop_Quiz_MP2/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction

 Welcome to the Quiz Pro Quo repository!
-Dive into an interactive quiz experience that tests your knowledge on pop culture, from trending music hits to iconic movies throughout the decades.
-Built with the pillars of web development - HTML, CSS, and JavaScript - this project offers a seamless and engaging quiz interface fit for both casual pub goers and trivia enthusiasts alike.
+Dive into an interactive quiz experience that tests your knowledge on pop culture, from trending music hits to iconic movies throughout the ages.
+Crafted using the foundational elements of web development - HTML, CSS, and JavaScript - this project presents a smooth and captivating quiz platform suitable for both casual quiz takers and trivia enthusiasts.
-Whether you're looking to host a fun evening with friends, or simply challenge your own knowledge on pop culture, the Pop Pub Quiz is the perfect web-based trivia game for you.
+Whether you're planning a fun virtual gathering with friends or aiming to challenge your own grasp of pop culture, Quiz Pro Quo is the ultimate online trivia game for you.
 Dive in, have fun, and may the best pop culture aficionado win!

 This website was made for the second of four Milestone projects required to complete the Diploma in Software development program at The Code Institute.
 ## User Experience